sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 {% endhighlight %}

 The controller is doing two things.
 First, it's using the UserFactory to instantiate a our CreateUser context.
-Second, it's executing the context, by using the "call" method and passing along the appropriate arguments.
+That context has to be instantiated with the correct dependencies and the factory takes care of that for us.
+This allows the controller to make a pretty simple method call over to the factory and get what it wants.
+Second, the controller is executing the context, by using the "call" method and passing along the appropriate arguments.

 Let's dig int this first operation, where the factory constructs our context for us.
 Here's what he had originally written.